1. Bring in the light #

 - Conversely, good smells can make a property feel like an alluring home.
 While it might be impractical to bake fresh bread, cakes or brownies for every viewer that visits your home, you could perhaps put on a pot of apples flavored with cinnamon or have a kettle of water with vanilla.
 Try my favorite, lavender essence oil.
 It is easy to just shake a few drops at the entrance of the house, the door of the bathroom or wherever odors might originate.
 Not too much but just enough to create a feeling of relaxation and peace when someone is walking through your property.

-- Keep odor absorbant in closets and bathrooms so that the mildew and septic odors that sit in an unoccupied flat disappear.
+- Keep odor absorbent in closets and bathrooms so that the mildew and septic odors that sit in an unoccupied flat disappear.

 4. Clean up the calc #

 Make sure you or a helpmate cleans the shower stall, any windows in the bathroom or kitchen and all stainless steel faucets with a good calc cleaner.
-Keep a large bottle of white vinegar and pour this into your toilets before closing up your place for the season.
+Keep a large bottle of white vinegar with a box of baking soda and pour this into your toilets before closing up your place for the season.
 This helps keep build-up down when the place is unoccupied.
+Mallorca has VERY hard water.
+Mineral deposits are normal but unsightly.
+Try to minimize them as much as possible.

 5. Nurture gardens and areas with natural vegetation around the property #